millionsnake/millionsnake/README.md

 ## 🎯 Goals

 My primary goal is to start as a back-end developer, gradually taking on more responsibilities as I refine my skills.
 Eventually, I aspire to become a fully-fledged Software Engineer, leading my own projects and teams in a role similar to a tech lead.
-It would be especially rewarding to work with international companies and teams, as I dream of traveling abroad and potentially living in the U.S., Europe, or East Asia.
+It would be especially rewarding to work with international companies and teams, as I dream of traveling and potentially living abroad.

 ## 🖋️ Programming Philosophy